MayaOum05/MayaOum05/README.md

 <div>
 	<h2>👩‍💻 About Me:</h2>

  <p>I'm a tech enthusiast who loves seeking out complex issues and resolving them as efficiently as possible.
 Utilizing creativity to motivate my learning, I aspire to create software that creates a lasting positive impression onto those who find my work.
-Between game development and web development, I enjoy all areas of development especially when it comes to creating something original that I can pour my heart and soul into.</p>
+Between game development and web development, I enjoy all areas of programming especially when it comes to creating something original that I can pour my heart and soul into.</p>
  <ul>
-	 <li>I'm a college student studying Computer Science in Florida</li>
+	 <li>I'm a college student studying Computer Science at Valencia College 👩‍🎓</li>
-	 <li>I'm currently learning front-end development with intentions to learn back-end.</li>
+	 <li>I'm a car enthusiast and I own a 1994 Mazda Miata and a 2018 Subaru BRZ 🚙</li>
-	 <li>I love designing, programming, and learning new tools to help with programming</li
+	 <li>I have two cats, Trinket and Rice who motivate me to be able to spoil them with everything I can 🐈‍⬛</li>
  </ul>
 </div>